 More Beaches Nearby:

 Ecola State Park offers easy access to Indian Beach and a hike to Crescent Beach.
-Indian Beach is popular with surfers and it offers views of the dramatic rock formations off Ecola Point to the south.
+Indian Beach is popular with surfers and provides views of the dramatic rock formations off Ecola Point to the south.
 Crescent Beach stretches south from the main Ecola State Park viewpoint and is accessible by hiking the park trail recommended for intermediate to experienced hikers.
 South of Cannon Beach, visitors will find beach access at Arcadia Beach and Hug Point just minutes away.
 Further south, Oswald West State State Park offers a short walk to beautiful Short Sand Beach, another favorite of surfers.